New York Court Records

 - Offensive exhibition

-- Failure to honour appearance ticket
+- Failure to honour an appearance ticket

 - Harassment in the second degree